mshankarrao/mshankarrao/README.md

 # Hi there 👨‍🚀

 I'm a Full Stack Software Engineer working in US.
 I like to try out new technologies and currently learning things to transform myself into blockchain developer.
-Currently learning solidity and rust.
+Self learned solidity and rust.

 <img align="right" src="img/polkadot_logo.png" alt="dotsama" width="300" height="300"/>